 Dogs, like most of us, are creatures of habit, so whatever you can do to help them settle into their holiday environment will also help to make your holiday a lot more enjoyable too.

-Walks Holidays with us are pet friendly for more reasons than just allowing dogs on-site.
-Our parks are located in some of the South of Wales' most beautiful locations, and exploring them is half the fun.
-Getting familiar with their surroundings will also help your pooch adjust to the holiday, so get those walking boots laced up!
-We also have holiday parks in Cornwall with equally stunning locations to roam.
+Holidays at Vale are pet friendly for more reasons than just allowing dogs on-site.
+Our parks are located in some of South Wales’ and Cornwall’s most stunning locations and exploring them is half the fun.

-A Lead Once you're out and about on your pet friendly holiday, you'll no doubt be delighted to see your pooch running around and having the time of their lives.
-As joyous as this is, be sure to keep a lead handy and look out for any signs instructing you on its use.
-The last thing you want is for Rover to go walkabout in an unfamiliar area.
+So, you’ve got those walking boots on, you’re exploring the stunning locations, and you’re delighted to see your pooch running around having the time of their lives.
+As joyous and cute this is, always be sure to have a lead handy and look out for any signs that instruct on its use.
+The last thing you want is for your pup to go walkabouts in an unfamiliar area.

-So there you have it, our quick guide to planning for a holiday for ALL the family.
-Ready to book your next adventure?
+And there you have it, our quick guide to planning a holiday with your pup.
+Are you ready to book your next adventure?
+Of course you are!